How to Use Focused Reflection in a Productive Work Cycle

 Because it’s so easy to get lost in busy-work, I like to go through a structured version of this process when tackling a project.
 In this article, I take a deeper dive into how reflection most effectively plays into the productivity cycle.

-As a newer solopreneur, I’ve missed having the input of colleagues.
+As a newer entrepreneur, I’ve missed having the input of colleagues.
 So much of the fantastic productivity content out there like Agile and Scrum is about effective teams.

 You can take advantage of the assets of a team without hiring anyone.